 This is the newest transect in our area, and we do not yet have committed volunteers performing regular surveys here.
-The next step will be to find interested volunteers to survey here regularly.
+The next step will be to find interested volunteers from MacKerricher State Park to survey here regularly.

 MacKerricher SMCA

 We hope to involve more volunteers to help with data collection in this area.
 This is a highly trafficked beach during peak summer months, but we currently have one person that completes the surveys for the two transects here.